jigx-com/jigx-docs/docs/Administration/Organization Settings.md

 ## Single Sign-On (SSO)

-Configure [Single Sign-On (SSO)](<./Organization Settings/Single Sign-On _SSO_.md>) for your organization, enable auto -provisioning of users and automatically assign solutions to be available on auto-provisioned users apps.  &#x20;
+Configure [Single Sign-On (SSO)](<./Organization Settings/Single Sign-On _SSO_.md>) for your organization, enable auto -provisioning of users and automatically assign solutions to be available on auto-provisioned users apps.

 ## Organization Secrets

 Add your organization's secrets for use in all app solutions.
 The name you give the secret must match an existing oAuth configuration Client Id.
-Add the secret to the Secret Value field.&#x20;
+Add the secret to the Secret Value field.